 Across Foundation Stage and KS1 spellings are closely linked to the Twinkl phonics scheme.
 In KS2, spellings are taken from the Twinkl spellings scheme and supplemented by other resources.
 The year-appropriate spelling lists are covered through these schemes.
-Wordshark is also used at KS1 and KS2 to support spelling in the classroom and for further practice at home.

 EMERGENT WRITING: